dilshad-spns/journey-360/CONFIGURATOR_BEFORE_AFTER.md

 3. Configure stepper style
    ↓
 4. Stuck with wizard layout
-   ❌ Can't use stepper with other layouts
+   [X] Can't use stepper with other layouts
 ```

 ### AFTER: Creating a Multi-Step Form